dmitry-slabko/article-azure-logging-pub/readme.md

 disposable objects that get appended to log events until they are disposed.

 Serilog comes packed with many various log enrichers, I will not review most of them here.
 We will look at the correlation id in a chapter about the distributed logging.
-Now, I would like to give an overview of the concept because it gives a nice way of decoupling business and application code from logging concerns.
+Now, I would like to give an overview of the concept because it provides a nice way of decoupling business and application code from logging concerns.

 Let's take as an example logging some currently authenticated user information with each log event.